Keyboard shortcuts

 Chapter 1: Hello Salsa — Inputs and Tracked Functions

-Why does this matter?
-Because in a real type checker, you might have hundreds of source files and thousands of queries.
-You can't recompute everything on every keystroke.
+This matters because in a real type checker, you might have hundreds of source files and thousands of derived results.
+You can’t recompute everything on every keystroke.
 Salsa gives you the infrastructure to skip work — automatically.

 Step 1: Define Your Input